sebastian1695/sebastian1695/README.md

 **I am sowing my seeds in order to harvest success**

-- 🌱 I’m currently learning how to code on java, js, css
+- 🌱 I’m currently learning how to code on java, js, css.
+I am learning how to use MySQL, as well.
+-

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=sebastian1695)](https://github.com/sebastian1695/github-readme-stats)